yh73/MNIST-analysis/README.md

 "# MNIST-analysis"

-This program analyzes MNIST dataset using multi-layer perceptron, K-Nearst Neighbors, and Naive Bayers Classifier.
+This program analyzes MNIST dataset using neural network and linear regression.
+Installation of PyTorch is needed to perform multi-layer perceptron.